To follow the "Getting Started" guide you'll need to set up a few things:

 If you want to use our workflow examples, there are a few things you need to configure in your GitHub repository - you can fork the github-k8s-demo repository , create your own from scratch, or use an already existing project.

 Workflows in github-k8s-demo repository are the complete version of the workflows we're developing in this guide.

 In our example we use Google Cloud to host k8s cluster and we rely on

 google-github-actions/get-gke-credentials action to authenticate to GKE cluster via a

 kubeconfig file.
-If you're hosting your k8s cluster somewhere you need to use a different action.
+If you're hosting your k8s cluster elsewhere you need to use a different action.

-Create following Actions Secrets in your repository on GitHub:
+Create the following Actions Secrets in your repository on GitHub:

 - KOSLI_API_TOKEN - you can find the Kosli API Token under your profile at https://app.kosli.com/ (click on your avatar in the right top corner of the window and select 'Profile')

 - GCP_K8S_CREDENTIALS - service account credentials (.json file), with k8s access permissions